beccadax/swift-evolution/proposals/0000-throwing-properties.md

 ```

 The current best solution to this problem is to write a method instead
 of a property.
-This can lead to unnatural API designs; the class
+This can lead to unnatural API designs; one extreme
-`AVAudioSession` alone, for instance, has no less than ten mismatched
+example from the frameworks, `AVAudioSession`, has no less than ten
-property/setter method pairs:
+mismatched property/setter method pairs:

 ```swift
 var category: String { get }